 We're all familiar with the saying that everyone is Irish on St. Patrick's Day, but do we know how this holiday is celebrated in the country where it originated, Ireland?
-Janine Kennedy shares her St. Paddy's Day experiences as a Canadian expat living in the land of shamrocks and craic.
+Canadian chef Janine Kennedy shares what it's like to experience St. Patrick's Day in Ireland along with her recipe for Traditional Irish Brown Bread.

 On St. Patrick’s Day in Canada, everyone is considered Irish.
 Actually, did you know that Newfoundland, with its predominantly Irish population, is one of only two places outside of Ireland that considers St. Patrick’s Day a national holiday (the other being Montserrat)?
 And that the oldest St. Patrick’s Day parade in North America is in Montreal?